mdn/dom-examples/README.md

 * The "touchevents" directory is for examples and demos of the [Touch Events](https://developer.mozilla.org/en-US/docs/Web/API/Touch_events) standard.

+* The "web-crypto" directory contains examples of how to use the [Web Crypto API](https://developer.mozilla.org/docs/Web/API/Web_Crypto_API).

 * The "web-storage" directory contains a simple demo to show usage of the Web Storage API.
 For more detail on how it works, read [Using the Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API).
 [View the demo live](http://mdn.github.io/dom-examples/web-storage/).